edalorzo/fundamental-programming/README.rst

  }

 In the code above I could understand an omission of a validation on the ``accountRepository`` argument, because we're using Spring to inject a value here and the ``Autowrired`` annotation already requires that a value is passed here or an exception will be thrown during the container initialization.
 Obviously adding a nullability check wouldn't do any harm here and I would say it is required if the class is expected to be instantiated outside the Spring container for other purposes.
-However, if it is intended only to be used withing the Spring container, I might omit the validation since I know the container would do the corresponding nullability checks here when it starts.
+However, if it is intended only to be used within the Spring container, I might omit the validation since I know the container would do the corresponding nullability checks here when it starts.

 However, you may still want to validate that certain injected values are correct, particularly if they come from configuration files that can be wrongfully edited.
 For example: